 The contrasting experiences inspired Jacques to set up ASL-led tour programs in D.C., eventually becoming appointed director of NTID’s Dyer Arts Center (which houses state-of-the-art galleries showcasing art by deaf students, alumni, and renowned artists).

 In this new museum training, Jacques leads 5 modules for museum administrators and employees.
-They learned simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.
+She teaches simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.

-Jacques presented the training with American Sign Language , with voice-overs and captions available for all content.
+Jacques presents the training in American Sign Language, with voice-overs and captions available for all content.

 Access: Beyond mere ADA compliance, a value-add with “cultural bridges”